BeePackages/.github/profile/README.md

 - Various packages to alter the look and feel of your system.
 - Hundreds of developer libraries from various platforms.
 - An elegant command-line application with a fancy loading bar.
-- Torrent packages, allowing users to create decentralizsed packages.
+- Torrent packages, allowing users to create decentralised packages.
 - ### Package extensions!
 - Mods, hacks, and plugins.
 - Browser extension management.